We all remember the moment, right?

 It was a heartbreaking moment for Star Wars fans everywhere, and more than likely, signaled the last time that we’d see Han Solo in that form.
-Although, this being a sci-fi franchise, one that’s brought characters back from the dead on a few occasions, many people still wonder whether or not Harrison Ford might be tempted to return one day.
+Although, this being a sci-fi franchise, one that’s brought characters back from the dead on a few occasions, many still wonder whether or not Harrison Ford might be tempted to return one day.
 As it turns out, the actor actually isn’t totally against that, but doesn’t seem terribly eager to do more.

-So, it doesn’t sound like we’ll ever see Ford reprise his iconic role again, and that’s probably for the best, when you think about it.
+With that in mind, it doesn’t sound like we’ll ever see the actor reprise his iconic role again, and that’s probably for the best, when you think about it.
 For one, it would cheapen his death in The Force Awakens and we’re also getting a Han Solo prequel film in the not too distant future.
-Sure, it might not be Harrison Ford who’s playing the smuggler, but fans will still get to spend some significant time with the character – and that’s good enough for us.
+Sure, Ford might not be the one playing the smuggler, but fans will still get to spend time with the character.

 What do you think, though?
 Should Harrison Ford one day return to Star Wars?
 Or is it better he stays away from the franchise?
 Sound off in the usual place!